redhat-nfvpe/rhel-local-mirrors/README.md

 Subscription to the RHN system is enabled by default.
 If you want to disable it, you can set to False the `subscribe_rhn` var.

-If you need to limit the playbook to subscribe to your system, please run the playbook with:
+If you need to limit the playbook to subscribe to your system, please run the playbook with --tags rhel_register
-* --tags rhel_register

 ## System preparation